 - Cardiovascular Health: Similarly, dog owners have a lower risk of death than non-dog owners following a major cardiovascular event, like heart attacks or stroke.

 - Pain Relief: Our pets can distract us.
 In some ways that can be bad.
-But in a lot of ways that can be great!
+But, in a lot of ways, that can be great!
 Take pain, for instance: Spending time with our pets, playing with them, or just petting them can distract us from chronic pain.
-Or our pets can get us moving around, not focused on pain.
+Or our pets can get us moving around, not focused on our pain.

 - Social Catalyst: Pets have been referred to as “social capital.”
 People are more apt to know their neighbors if they have pets than if they don’t.

 - Better Marriages: Studies report that couples who have cats or dogs have closer relationships.
-Additionally, they’re more satisfied in their marriages and respond better to stress than not pet-owners.
+Additionally, they’re more satisfied in their marriages and respond better to stress than non pet-owners.